indygreg/collectd-carbon/README.md

 * LineReceiverHost - hostname or IP address where a Carbon line receiver is listening
 * LineReceiverPort - port on which line receiver is listening
+* LineReceiverProtocol - method in which you wish to send the packet to the line receiver.
+Options are: tcp or udp (default = tcp)
 * TypesDB - file(s) defining your Collectd types.
 This should be the sames as your TypesDB global config parameters.
 If not specified, the plugin will not work.